 In an example scenario, you run tests on your app and find that you have 26 XPath retrieves for a single page load.
 You may be able to see the run times for each step and how long each step waited before starting.
 Some retrieves may take longer than others, but the fact that you have such a large amount of retrieves occurring is also a potential issue.

-If you have too many loads occurring on a single page, review the page structure in the modeler to determine if that number can be reduced.
+If you have too many loads occurring on a single page, review the page structure in Studio Pro to determine if that number can be reduced.
 Here are a few common causes of large number of loads:

 - Many nested dataviews